JurijJusel/mini-projects/car/README.md

 # MKAuto Image Scraper

-This Python script scrapes all car listings and their images from [mkauto.lt](https://www.mkauto.lt), automatically saving all vehicle images to a local folder.
+This Python script scrapes all car listings and their images from [mkauto.lt] (https://www.mkauto.lt), automatically saving all vehicle images to a local folder.

 ## ⚙️ Features